hslee91/hslee.github.io/README.md

 Using a manually structured dataset of online news comments, multiple supervised machine learning classifiers were trained and tested.
 In a stepwise method, the comments were first classified according to the presence or absence of a resistance attempt.
 Second-level classification was based on the extent of the three resistance strategies: "contesting," "empowerment," and "negative affect."

+More information about the three resistance strategies are found [here](Notebooks/strategies.md).

 ### Data Collection

 #### Web Scraping News Comments